mad-int/appfs/README.md

 - fork it, so you have your own copy
 - push your changes to your local copy
 - submit a pull request via Github
+- read the tutorials to find out how to use Github